VJmix/JSTest/README.md

- # Test on JS by Mahesh Perla
+ # Some basic Computer Science problems in JavaScript
+ A code for solving some problems in JS